 Like all lines of credit, revolving credit for business is calculated on a number of criteria.
 Most important is your credit rating.
 The better it is, the more likely your acceptance and the higher credit limit you’ll be able to access.

 The size of your business will also be taken into account – both in terms of assets, turnover and number of employees.
 But don’t worry, this doesn’t make applying for revolving credit arduous.
 Use our quick application form at the top of this page and one of our UK advisors will get back to you and take you through the simple steps for acquiring a revolving credit facility.

 Will revolving line of credit hurt your credit rating?

 Like any form of credit, there is always the risk of your credit rating being affected negatively if you don’t make repayments on time and to the required amount.
 On the flip side, when used properly, revolving loans can help improve your credit score.
-Here are some tips for using a revolving credit facility to your advantage:
+Here are some tips for using a revolving credit facility to your advantage and avoiding bad credit:

 - Pay off balances every month – Businesses who pay off their balances every month show future lenders that they are responsible and can afford to use credit.
 Consistent payments indicate a healthy credit profile.
 This doesn’t necessarily mean you need to pay in full every month but try and pay off more than the minimum required.
 Check your individual terms as you’ll probably be charged with late payment fees if you don’t keep up.

 - Keep balances low – Having more available credit than you need indicates to lenders you won’t max out your allowance in one transaction and then struggle to pay it off.
 For a healthy credit profile, try to keep your usage under 30%.
 Of course, if you need to use more, that’s fine, but make sure you have budgeted future funds to bring your usage down.